OpenKneeboard/OpenKneeboard/docs/downloadable-files.md

 * `OpenKneeboard[-Version]-(RelWithDebInfo|Debug)-RemoteControl`: Executables for controlling OpenKneeboard, e.g. switching pages/tabs.
 These are useful for integrating with other applications, like the Huion drivers or Elgato's StreamDeck software.
 * `OpenKneeboard[-Version]-(RelWithDebInfo|Debug)`: The same executables as the `.msix`, but in a `.zip` file.
 Not really needed - use this if you prefer not to use installers.
 * `OpenKneeboard[-Version]-(RelWithDebInfo|Debug)-Symbols`: Extra files that are useful for debugging crashes.
 For example, they can be used to translate things like 'crashed at `0x12345678` to 'crashed in `some_function()` at line 123 of `somefile.cpp`'.

+If using the zips, you will also need to install the Visual C++ 2022 runtime libraries.